What is Searchable Content and Why Should You Care?

 And we all know what happens to brochures.
 Once read, they get lost or tossed...if they are ever read at all.

 Since 2009, we have been creating searchable content for website owners around the world.
 In that time we have written millions of words, tens of thousands of pages, and over a hundred books.
 We have also optimized images, video and audio so that search engines can index them and searchers can find them.

-We know how to create content that gets found in search.
+We know words and we know how to create written content that gets found in search.

 And we can help you, if you like.
 Whether you need help creating content or would like to learn how, we are happy to do either.

 However you choose to get in touch, you will be glad you did.
 Your website, your readers and your bottom line will thank you.